 The Links page here on oxfordelementary.org has been updated with oodles of helpful stuff on BUSD, curriculum, parent and teacher advocacy, and local educational resources like Discover & Go, which provides Berkeley Public Library card holders access to free passes to amazing museums and venues throughout the Bay Area.

-If you have links to suggest for the page, or you’d like to volunteer as a web editor, please .
+If you have links to suggest for the page, or you’d like to volunteer as a web editor, please email the webmaster.
 Thanks!

 If you prefer to vote via paper ballots, those are being sent home today . . . bright blue paper ballots.
 Send paper ballots back to school with your child.
 Please vote by September 28th and one vote per household.
 Please vote only once, online or paper.